richchapler/AzureSolutionsDocumentation/docs/wip/SQL_Administration.md

 Simulated Scenario:

-- If TestUser is unable to query data from TrainingDB, review the error message and follow these steps:
+- If TestUser is unable to query data from trainingdb, review the error message and follow these steps:

 Troubleshooting Checklist:

-- Confirm that TestUser exists in TrainingDB.
+- Confirm that TestUser exists in trainingdb.
 - Verify that TestUser is assigned to the appropriate role (e.g., `db_datareader`).
 - Check SQL Server error logs and Windows Event Logs for any related diagnostic information.
 - Enhanced Tip: Use the SQL Server Activity Monitor to check for blocking or performance issues.